FociSolutions/Orbital-Docs/_pages/docs/architecture/server.md

 - **Warning: regexes do not have a time limit; be careful when constructing the regexes.
 It is possible to hang the server if the regex is too complicated or the request input is very long.**

-### Which Mockdefinition is matched?
+### Which mockdefinition is matched?

-The title of the Mockdefinition that was least recently uploaded will take precedence; this means that if `B` was uploaded before `A`, and if `B` contains a matching endpoint, then `A` won’t be considered (or any others after it.)
+The title of the mockdefinition that was least recently uploaded will take precedence; this means that if `B` was uploaded before `A`, and if `B` contains a matching endpoint, then `A` won’t be considered (or any others after it.)
 It is not sorted alphabetically.

-Here are some examples. `A`, `B`, and `C` are identical Mockdefinitions except the responses are different. `A` and `B` are the names of the Mockdefinitions:
+Here are some examples. `A`, `B`, and `C` are identical mockdefinitions except the responses are different. `A` and `B` are the names of the mockdefinitions:

 - If `A` is uploaded and then `B`, `A`’s endpoint matches.